nehaaa77/nehaaa77/README.md

 - 🌱 I’m currently learning *Splunk, Web Penetration, LLM Exploitation etc*

-- 👨‍💻 All of my projects are available at <a href="yneha.netlify.app"> Portfolio </a>
+- 👨‍💻 All of my projects are available at <a href="https://yneha.netlify.app"> Portfolio </a>

 - 📝 I regularly write articles on [Netrinix.com](Netrinix.com)